timzatko/fifa-19-dataset-machine-learning/README.md

 Authors: [Timotej Zaťko](https://github.com/timzatko), [Tomáš Hoffer](https://github.com/tomhoffer)

-In this work we aimed to predict aimed a football player's value and their game position on the FIFA 19 dataset which is publicly available on [kaggle](https://www.kaggle.com/karangadiya/fifa19).
+In this work we aimed to predict a football player's value and their game position on the FIFA 19 dataset which is publicly available on [kaggle](https://www.kaggle.com/karangadiya/fifa19).
 We did complete data analysis of player's data which was followed by data preprocessing and then by training the model.
-We tried to use only player's skill based attributes (finishing, sprint speed, heading...) and physical attributes (age, height, weight...) in our models.
+We tried to use only the player's skill-based attributes (finishing, sprint speed, heading...) and physical attributes (age, height, weight...) in our models.

 ## Setup